Tyarporn/aws-end-of-life-warning-dashboard/README.md

 ## Solution Deployment Walkthrough
 At a high-level, here are the steps to get the solution running:
 1. Deploy the solution using any IDE (This guide uses Visual Studio Code (VS Code)).
-2. Deploy the soltion with the SAM CLI if step 1 is not used.
+2. Deploy the solution with the SAM CLI if step 1 is not used.
 3. Test the solution.

 Detailed steps are provided below: